Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 #### Rare bugs

 0. When calling, sometimes/some (?) voicemails have no sound (this time using 4G, VoLTE, if relevant), i.e. you get a tone but when connected it's all silent.
 Calls in general seem to work.
 1. Like once, on new boot the top drag-down menu didn't work.
 Fixed by locking phone.
-Also lower drag-down menu usually bugs when turning phone to landscape mode and having the menu up, lock phone or close the menu in portrait mode.
+Also lower drag-down menu can bug when turning phone to landscape mode and having the menu up (it won't go away), to fix lock phone or close the menu in portrait mode (easy).
 2. When I answered a call the phone continued to vibrate and then the whole system crashed (rebooted).
 3. Once I left it on charge and when I came back it was completely turned off.